mdn522/binaryapi/README.md

 [![Donate](https://img.shields.io/badge/Donate-PayPal-green.svg)](https://paypal.me/mdn522)

+## Documentation

+---

+Documentation is also available online at https://binaryapi.readthedocs.io

 ## About API

+---
 ```python
 # High Level API, This API is based on "binaryapi.api" for easy usage
 from binaryapi.stable_api import Binary